 Incidence spaces are too simple to be able to distinguish polyhedra from other constructions such as configurations.
 All the other kinds mentioned above are suitable, with projective space being the best starting point.

-Remarkably, this has led me to the discovery of a whole new class of regular star polytopes, including various new regular dodecahedra and icosahedra.
+My theoretical reappraisal is now largely complete.
+It has led me to the discovery of a whole new class of regular star polytopes, including various new regular dodecahedra and icosahedra.
 Many if not all of these regular stars are valid stellations, though universally forbidden by Miller's unfortunate rules.
 You see, I'm only trying to stellate the icosahedron the way it should be stellated, and look where the journey has been taking me!

 Hilbert, D & Cohn-Vossen, S; Geometry and the imagination, 2nd ed, Chelsea (1999)

 Coxeter, HSM; Projective geometry, 2nd edn, Springer Verlag (1974)